langjam/jam0001/tontuna/README.md

 1. Comments are part of program's syntax tree.
 They can only appear in statement positions though.
 2. Programs can introspect their own source code (and thus read the comments).
-This allows some interesting features implementable as libraries.
+This allows some interesting features to be implemented as libraries.
 And also conveniently makes demo programs small and self-contained.
 3. Comments can contain embedded code snippets (think of Rust's doc tests, but anywhere).
 The snippets are not run by default, but they must be syntactically correct and are available through code introspection.
 4. Programs can evaluate code dynamically though an eval-like api.
-The exciting thing that is opens up is that they can run the code snippets that are embedded in its own comments.
+The exciting thing that this opens up is that programs can run the code snippets embedded in their own comments.

 ## Demo programs

-There's three demo programs in this repo:
+There are three demo programs in this repo:

 1. Documentation generator.